Stormwater: Stormwater pollution

 With less vegetation and more impervious surfaces (parking lots, roads, buildings, compacted soil), developed areas allow less rain to infiltrate into the ground, and more runoff is generated than in undeveloped conditions.
 Additionally, passages such as ditches and storm sewers quickly transport runoff away from commercial and residential areas into nearby water bodies.
 This greatly increases the volume of water in waterways and the discharge of those waterways, leading to erosion and flooding.
 Because the water is flushed out of the watershed during the storm event, little infiltrates the soil, replenishes groundwater, or supplies stream baseflow in dry weather.

 A first flush is the initial runoff of a rainstorm.
 During this phase, polluted water entering storm drains in areas with high proportions of impervious surfaces is typically more concentrated compared to the remainder of the storm.
 Consequently, these high concentrations of urban runoff result in high levels of pollutants discharged from storm sewers to surface waters.

 Daily human activities result in deposition of pollutants on roads, lawns, roofs, farm fields, and other land surfaces.
 Such pollutants include trash, sediment, nutrients, bacteria, pesticides, metals, and petroleum byproducts.
-When it rains or there is irrigation, water runs off and ultimately makes its way to a river, lake, or the ocean.
+When it rains or there is irrigation, water runs off and ultimately makes its way to a river, lake, or ocean.
 While there is some attenuation of these pollutants before entering receiving waters, polluted runoff results in large enough quantities of pollutants to impair receiving waters.

 Stormwater runoff as a source of pollution

 In addition to the pollutants carried in stormwater runoff, urban runoff is being recognized as a cause of pollution in its own right.
 In natural catchments (watersheds) surface runoff entering waterways is a relatively rare event, occurring only a few times each year and generally after larger storms.
-Before development occurred, most rainfall soaked into the ground and contributed to groundwater recharge or was recycled into the atmosphere by vegetation through evapotranspiration.
+Before land development occurs in a particular area, most rainfall soaks into the ground and contributes to groundwater recharge, or is recycled into the atmosphere by vegetation through evapotranspiration.

 Modern drainage systems, which collect runoff from impervious surfaces (e.g., roofs and roads), ensure that water is efficiently moved to waterways through pipe networks, meaning that even small storms result in increased waterway flows.